Keep Distance

 About Boris Mikhailov

 Born in Kharkiv, Ukraine in 1938, Boris Mikhailov is a key figure in contemporary photography and a founding member of the informal Kharkiv School of Photography.
-Over several decades he has moved freely between conceptual strategies and documentary observation, using colour, black and white, hand-colouring, montage and sequences to question how images shape our understanding of everyday life.
-Series such as Case History, which addresses the impact of the post-Soviet transition on the most vulnerable, have become reference points in photographic history.
+Over several decades he has moved between conceptual strategies and documentary observation, using colour, black and white, hand-colouring, montage, and sequences to question how images shape understanding of everyday life.

 Publisher / Manufacturer: